-• FOUR Journal Submissions (Four assignments at 50 points apiece for a total of 200 points):
+• Journal Submissions (Two assignments worth 100 points apiece for 200 points total):

 Over the course of the semester students will be required to make journal entries pertaining to chapter readings, videos viewed inside or outside class, discussion questions, key concepts, reactions to certain topics, or other class related issues.
 Journals will be submitted online via Blackboard.
 Deadlines will be stated in class and listed on Blackboard.
 Topics and corresponding due dates for journal assignments will be announced in a timely fashion.
 Students MUST check their email and blackboard accounts on a REGULAR BASIS (this means daily or at least every other day).